Nashville-Chattanooga & St. Louis Railroad

 Nickel Plate Road

-Remarks: ca. mid 1900's.
-Forged by the Adlake Co.
-Superb block lettering and carmel patina.
+Remarks: ca. mid-1900s Forged by the Adlake Co.
+Superb stamp marks and gold patina.

 History